Aid to Families with Dependent Children: Thirty-and-a-third rule

+Califano v.
+Westcott

+The Supreme Court ruled in Califano v.
+Westcott (1979) that two-parent families with an unemployed mother are entitled to Aid to Families with Dependent Children benefits.

 Criticism

 Early in the program, there were concerns about whether it encouraged unwed motherhood.
 Some advocates complained that the rule had the effect of breaking up marriages and promoting matriarchy:

 [T]he AFDC program tended to treat households with a cohabiting male who was not the natural father of the children much more leniently than those with a resident spouse or father of the children.
 This feature created a clear disincentive for marriage and also a clear incentive for divorce, because women who married face the reduction or loss of their AFDC benefits.

-In 1984, libertarian author Charles Murray, author of The Bell Curve, suggested that welfare causes dependency.
-He argued that as welfare benefits increased, the number of recipients also increased; this behavior, he said, was rational: there is little reason to work if one can receive benefits for a long period of time without having to work.
-His later work and that of Richard J. Herrnstein and others suggested possible merit to the theory of a dysgenic effect, however, the data are not entirely clear.

 One economist was unable to find convincing evidence that welfare programs have a strong effect on the dissolution of marriages.
 But right or wrong, this argument was among the stepping stones leading to the modification of AFDC toward TANF.